TheAK94/DocLink/README.md

    ```

 4. **Initialize npm (if necessary):**
-   If the package.json file is missing, initialize npm:
+   If the `package.json` file is missing, initialize npm:

    ```bash
    npm init
    ```

 5. **Install Dependencies:**
-   Install the required dependencies as specified in package.json:ne:
+   Install the required dependencies as specified in `package.json`:

    ```bash
    npm i
    ```

 6. **env File:**
-   Create a .env file in the root directory to store your API keys and environment variables.
+   Create a `.env` file in the root directory to store your API keys and environment variables.
 For example:

    ```bash
    SENDGRID_API_KEY=your_api_key_here